NinaZumel/short_thoughts/index.md

 layout: home
 ---

-This is my own space for short term publishing, to complement my long form blog posts.
+I'm Nina Zumel.
+This is my own microblogging space, to complement my long form blog posts.

+You can also follow me as @MultoGhost at [Micro.blog](https://micro.blog/MultoGhost).